kshatriyarudra/Multiple-Apps/README.md

       ix. border
       x. cursor: pointer etc.

    b.
-For use of tags, we have to take care so that right things were being selected like as
+For use of tags, we have to take care so that right things were being selected like as '#' was used for id, '.' was used for class etc.
+9. Combination of all the points was good for the output and for more information please went through the codes.